Rohini-232/Java-Code-Snippets/README.md

 6. Implement a program to print the Fibonacci Series
 7. Implement a program to find greatest of two numbers
 8. Implement a program which shows the different String Methods
+9. Implement a Program using Loops
+10. Implements a program using Switch Cases
+11.